 How much can you earn in Australia?

-The national minimum wage is currently AUD $19.49 per hour or AUD $740.80 per 38-hour week (before tax).
+If you're looking for ways to work and travel, there are endless opportunities Down Under, and many of them pay higher wages than you’ll find in other countries.
+The national minimum wage is AUD $21.38 per hour or AUD $812.60 per 38-hour week (before tax).
 Casual employees covered by the national minimum wage also get at least a 25 per cent casual loading added to their pay.
-Visit the Fair Work Ombudsman website for complete details on minimum wage and workers' rights.
+Visit the Fair Work Ombudsman website for details on minimum wage and workers' rights.

+Fruit picking on Australian farms is a popular gig for travellers – it's a great way to see the beautiful Aussie countryside and it can often count towards eligibility requirements for second and third year Working Holiday visas.
 One thing fruit picking will give you that many other jobs won’t is the ability to earn money per bin as opposed to per hour.
 This means your hourly rate is entirely up to how quickly you work.
 Learn more about how piece rates are calculated here.

 Receptionist and administrative assistant